ethereum-optimism/specs/specs/fault-proof/stage-one/anchor-state-registry.md

 ### Contract Dependents

-This contract manages and exposes dispute game validity so that other contracts can do things like validate withdrawals and initialize dispute games correctly.
+This contract manages and exposes dispute game validity so that other contracts can do things like correctly initialize dispute games and validate withdrawals.

-- This contract is the source of truth for the validity of an **anchor state**.
+#### FaultDisputeGame

-  - [FaultDisputeGame](fault-dispute-game.md) and PermissionedDisputeGame depend on this contract for a **latest valid anchor state** against which to resolve a claim.
-These contracts assume the state is valid.
+A [FaultDisputeGame](fault-dispute-game.md) depends on this contract for a **latest valid anchor state** against which to resolve a claim and assumes its correct.
+Additionally, becauase proposers must gather L1 data for the window between the anchor state and the claimed state, FaultDisputeGames depend on this contract to keep a **latest valid anchor state** that's recent, so that proposer software is not overburdened (i.e. runs out of memory).

+#### OptimismPortal

-- Optimism Portal depends on this contract for accurate fault dispute game results.
+OptimismPortal depends on this contract to correctly report game validity as the basis for proving and finalizing withdrawals.

 - Can this dispute game can be used to prove a withdrawal?
-(Is the dispute game not an **invalid game**?)
+(Is the dispute game a **maybe valid game**?)
 - Can this dispute game can be used to finalize a withdrawal?
 (Is the dispute game a **valid game**?)

 ### Contract Dependencies

 #### FaultDisputeGame

-- Only sets that special boolean if it actually is the respected game type.
-- And the boolean never changes after it’s been set.
+Depends on FaultDisputeGame to correctly report:

-- Reports its game type correctly.
+- whether its game type was the respected game type when created (and that it never changes once set).
+- its game type.
-- Reports its l2BlockNumber correctly.
+- its l2BlockNumber.
-- Reports its createdAt timestamp correctly.
+- its createdAt timestamp.

+#### DisputeGameFactory

+Depends on DisputeGameFactory to correctly report:

+- whether a game was created by the DisputeGameFactory (is "factory-registered").

+#### SuperchainConfig

+Depends on SuperchainConfig to correctly report:

+- its guardian address.

 ## Function-Level Invariants